beSnake: A routing algorithm for scalable spin-qubit architectures: Introduction

 SWAP-based qubit routing algorithms have been extensively developed for superconducting quantum devices \cite{tannu2019not,li2019tackling,saki2022error,murali2019noise,niu2020hardware,sinha2022qubit,liu2023tackling,lao2021timing} as these are the most-developed qubit technology when it comes to the number of qubits and system availability in general.
 Spin-qubit devices, however, are not as mature, and consequently, there are no specialized routing techniques yet that can take advantage of their unique features.
 The fundamental differentiating aspect of a routing algorithm targeting spin-qubit architectures is the primary method of communication.
-Here, the \textit{shuttling} operation is used as a means of communication within the device instead of a SWAP gate, as used in superconducting technology.
+Here, the \textit{shuttling} operation is used as a means of communication within the device instead of SWAP gates used in superconducting technology.
 Whereas a SWAP gate exchanges the quantum state of two qubits, a shuttle operation results in the physical relocation of a qubit.
-Note that SWAP gates can be implemented in spin-qubit devices; however, shuttling operations are preferred due to their superior operational fidelity and faster execution time.
-However, this new opportunity also brings unique routing challenges that have not been encountered before.
+Note that SWAP gates can also be implemented in spin-qubit devices; however, shuttling operations are preferred due to their superior operational fidelity and faster execution time.

+Having said that, the shuttle operation brings unique routing challenges that have not been encountered before.
 A primary example is the need to have at least one, and preferably more, empty sites for the qubits to be able to move, as two qubits cannot be allocated to the same place at the same time.
-Note that shuttle operations can also be used for modular ion-trap devices.
-However, due to fundamental architectural differences, the proposed routing techniques do not apply to spin-qubit devices \cite{murali2020architecting,saki2022muzzle,schmale2022backend,schoenberger2023using,pozzi2022using}.
-Additionally, routing for spin-qubit devices deviates from the conventional notion of enabling two-qubit interactions, it also extends to other types of functions that benefit from the shuttle operation.
-One of these functions is a fast and low-error single-qubit gate, namely the shuttle-based Z rotation, as used in this \cite{li2018crossbar} crossbar architecture proposal.
+Of course, this is not new for modular ion-trap devices, as they are also using shuttles to move ions between traps.
+However, due to their fundamental architectural differences with spin-qubit devices, the proposed routing techniques are not applicable \cite{murali2020architecting,saki2022muzzle,schmale2022backend,schoenberger2023using,pozzi2022using}.
+Additionally, routing for spin-qubit devices deviates from the conventional notion of only enabling two-qubit interactions.
+It also extends to other types of operations benefiting from the shuttle operation, which necessitates innovative solutions able to handle the different cases.
+One of these operations is a fast and low-error single-qubit shuttle-based Z rotation, as used in this \cite{li2018crossbar} crossbar architecture proposal.